 Thanksgiving is the perfect time to bring your pets out of the house!
 After all, you’ve been together for a long time, and now you’re all going to be together for a little while longer.
 It’s true that dogs and cats can get a little grumpy when they spend too much time alone, but it’s hard to blame them.
 They’ve been alone all day and don’t want to be around people all day.
 The holidays are a great time to make new friends and strengthen bonds with family members.
-But how do you do this without getting into a fight with your cat or your dog?
+You set the house right for them.
+You use the best antique silver cutleries and dust your furniture but how do you do this without getting into a fight with your cat or your dog?
 We’ve all been there, and it’s a conversation you’d rather not have.

 Luckily, there are ways to have a great holiday and still have your pet around.